 For a more short-term focus, consider the connection between engaged employees and customer service.
 Many global brands, from Virgin to Starbucks to Zappos, have build their reputations on emphasising this link.
 Is it really just as as simple as “happy employees = happy customers”?

 In reality, of course, it’s a bit more complicated.
-Firstly, one study showed that the opposite is not necessarily true – disengaged employees don’t always provide worse customer service than engaged ones.
-In fact, the odds of finding a disgruntled employee who is actively giving poor customer service is only 7 out of 100.
+Firstly, one study shows that the opposite is not necessarily true.
+Disengaged employees don’t always provide worse customer service than engaged ones.
+In fact, the probability of finding a disgruntled employee who is actively giving poor customer service is only 7%.

 A closer correlation is in employee retention.
 Certainly the company itself loses efficiency, money, and resources on a hiring and retaining cycle.

 In addition, a constant stream of colleagues exiting is bad for overall morale.
-But customers also suffer when there is high employee turnover, because new employees take time to learn the ropes and provide high quality customer service.
+But customers also suffer when there is high employee turnover.
+This because new employees take time to learn the ropes and provide high quality customer service.

 Where the big impact comes is in innovation.
 In the same survey as above, 82% of those who were happiest at work said their current job brought out their best ideas.
 On the flip side, only 6% of the least happy employees found their workplace to be inspiring in the same way.

-Ultimately, happy employees who feel valued by the company are more likely to create products and experiences that benefit the end customer.
+Ultimately, happy employees who feel of value by the company are more likely to create products and experiences that benefit the end customer.

 Taking the next step with your company